Hattix.co.uk PC Hardware Collection

 Shown here mounted to a USB3.0 to M.2 SATA adapter, as I got the option on one at a kind of price you don't decline before I had a motherboard able to handle M.2!

 Write cache was done with "dynamic write acceleration", where a portion of the TLC NAND, typically out of the extra capacity, is redesignated as SLC (single level cell), which is much quicker to write.
 Once a complete flash block was full, the write would be transferred to waiting MLC by the drive's firmware.
 This helped the limited hardware of the MX300, particularly compared to its peers, keep up.
 It was no Samsung 850 EVO, but it also wasn't priced like one.
+This is what DRAMless SSDs do to handle smaller writes until they choke.

 On the left of the image, a bank of SMD capacitors can be seen.
 Contrary to popular misbelief, they are not to flush data if power is lost during an operation.
 They're not remotely large enough for that.
 What they do, and most SSDs have them, is provide the large instantaneous current needed to erase a flash block.
 Erasing flash is done by fully charging it, so filling all cells, and flash can only be erased on a per-block basis.
 Cells can be read and discharged on an individual cell basis, but only charged as part of a very large block, which can be hundreds of MBs or even GBs.

 If power is lost, an SSD will make sure any open flash page is closed as quickly as it can, otherwise the entire page could be lost.
+Most controllers can keep dozens, sometimes hundreds, of pages open at any one time, but the SSD will only have enough capacitor to close a few.

 They were available in either 2.5" or M.2 form factors and came just a few months before DRAM-less ultra-low-end SSDs appeared.
 Most SSDs would easily saturate the SATA 6 Gbps link (600 MB/s tops, but 550 in real life) but a few wouldn't, and the MX300 525 GB was one of them.
 Poorly threaded tasks, those with large sequential reads, would normally top out around 460 MB/s.
 Throw some threads at the problem, build up a disk queue, and the MX300 would hit its rated 530 MB/s read and 510 MB/s write all day.
 Finally, the MX300 in 525 GB capacity was rated to 160 TBW endurance.